One way to personalize (at scale) is to focus on their technology tools.

 Don't hide what you know.
 Bring up their software in the first paragraph.

-Bonus points: Take the personalization a step beyond their technology.
+Bonus points: Take personalization a step beyond their technology.
 Make it so that the email couldn't have been sent to anyone but them.
 Show 'em you know 'em!

 Tie it to a positive task that they use the tech for.